Koloss5421/LinuxLibvirtPipeline/README.md

 				Expected Values: x86 | x64 (default) | AnyCpu
 	-m|--msbuild-path	Set MSBuild.exe Path which inherently sets the version.
 				Example: "C:\Windows\Microsoft.NET\Framework64\v4.0.30319\MSBuild.exe"
-	-o|--outputdir		Set Windows output path for the build.
+	-c|--confuser		Confuser the files dropped.
+This uses the same rules as "Maximum" setting in gui -o|--outputdir		Set Windows output path for the build.
 Defaults to ./bin/<release/debug>.
 	--dont-stop-vm		If set, this will not kill the vm after the build
 ```

 ## Features: